TaNiShQ-000/blogging/README.md

-**A Blogging app created for geeks**

-this is a complete MERN stack-based project which
 # My Blog App - MERN Stack Project

 Welcome to **My Blog App**, a full-stack blogging application developed using the MERN (MongoDB, Express.js, React, Node.js) stack.
 This project showcases a comprehensive implementation of server-side rendering with EJS, file uploads with Multer, authentication and authorization using JSON Web Tokens (JWT) and cookies, and MongoDB for storing user data.